josecobi/urlShortener-with-custom-RESTful-API/README.md

 ## Express.js as a web server and EJS as a templating engine.

 Express.js: Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-You're using Express to create your server, define routes, and handle HTTP requests and responses.
+Express is used to create server, define routes, and handle HTTP requests and responses.

-You're also using Express middleware for parsing request bodies (body-parser), serving static files, and checking API keys.
+Express middleware is used for parsing request bodies (body-parser), serving static files, and checking API keys.

 EJS (Embedded JavaScript): EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.
-You're using EJS to render views in your Express application.
+EJS is used to render views in the Express application.

-The first line tells Express to use EJS as your template engine.
-The second line sets the views directory to ./backend/views.
-This is where Express will look for your EJS templates.
+ EJS is used as my template engine.
+Ihe views are set to directory ./backend/views.
+This is where Express will look for the EJS templates.

 ## Files and Structure